A conversation with Tracy Tutor Maltas, the newest star of “Million Dollar Listing LA”

 The Douglas Elliman broker talks aspirational pricing, being the first female cast member and more

 From TRD LA: In May, Elizabeth Ann Stribling-Kivlan lamented the lack of female brokers on Bravo’s “Million Dollar Listing” franchise in an op-ed for Inman News.

 “[C]an’t Million Dollar Listing New York or Million Dollar Listing Los Angeles feature at least one female agent?” the Stribling & Associates president wrote.

 It appears, at long last, they can.

-Along with the usual dose of deals and drama, viewers who tune into tonight’s premiere of MDLLA will also be treated to a fresh face: Douglas Elliman broker Tracy Tutor Maltas.
+Along with the usual dose of deals and drama, viewers who tune into tomorrow night’s premiere of MDLLA will also be treated to a fresh face face: Douglas Elliman broker Tracy Tutor Maltas.

 The Real Deal recently caught up with Maltas, who’s one of the firm’s top-producing agents in Beverly Hills.
 She discussed aspirational pricing in the L.A. market, what it’s like being the first woman on the show and more.

 (This interview has been edited for length and clarity.)